johanv.xyz, my chill website

 This is a drawing I made of the Erasable Inc. improv group at the University of Maryland (UMD) after their 24-hour show.

+I publish my videos on LBRY, an awesome new platform that solves the demonitization issues of YouTube!
+Follow me with my invite link.
 This video is for a propsed research project for Gemstone at UMD.
 I ended up joining another project instead, but I still have the initial version and plan to make it into a product someday.

 Here are some of my projects: